ZeqiGML/CNN_CIFAR_10/README.md

 # CNN_CIFAR_10
-Train an simple CNN network on CIFAR_10 dataset
+Train a simple CNN network on CIFAR_10 dataset